Little Angels' School

-Little Angels' School is a private school system based in Hattiban, Lalitpur District of Nepal, Kathmandu.
+Little Angels' School is a private school based in Hattiban, Lalitpur District of Nepal.
 It offers schooling, A-Levels and +2 facilities, and education up to the SEE.

 Description and history

 Little Angels' School (LAS) has a primary wing near its buildings.
 The main Hattiban campus offers education up to high school but also includes post-secondary levels.
-In 2066 BS, LAS began offering the internationally recognized General Certificate of Education classes - Cambridge A-Level.
+In 2066 BS (2010 AD), LAS began offering the internationally recognized General Certificate of Education classes - Cambridge A-Level.
 It is promoted as an English medium school.
 The school teaches more than 4,600 students.
 Including A-Level students, Little Angels College, and Little Angels College of Management, total enrollment is about 6,400 students, and just above 700 teachers/lecturers are employed.

 Little Angels School was started in 1981, Both the founder principals were in the field of education long before LAS was born—one in administration, the other in teaching.
-The founders - Bidhya Limbu and Umesh Shrestha - now act as founder directors while the responsibilities of a principal are handled by Mukunda Raj Sharma.
+The founders - Bidya Limbu and Umesh Shrestha - now act as founder directors while the responsibilities of a principal are handled by Mukunda Raj Sharma.
 Shrestha holds an M.A. in School Management.

 The school uses about 130 buses to transport almost 8,000 students each school day.

 The school premises includes four basketball courts, a football and a futsal ground, two lawn tennis courts, two volleyball courts, and a spacious playground in each block.
 The school has two swimming pools for the students.The school also has a karate and a whusu Hall, dance hall, and a music class.
 Furthermore, the students can select one of 12 activities as extra curriculum.

-Little Angels' School is a member of the Private and Boarding Schools Organization of Nepal.
+Little Angels' School is a member of the Private and Boarding Schools Organization of Nepal (PABSON).

-School leaving certificate record
+School Leaving Certificate record

-The Little Angels school academic record with the percentage of students successfully obtaining the School Leaving Certificate, up to the Bikram Samwat calendar year 2064:
+The Little Angels school academic record with the percentage of students successfully obtaining the School Leaving Certificate, up to the Bikram Samwat calendar year 2064 (2008):